myhro/docs-content/content/reference/login.md

 weight = 40
 +++

-# Loggin in using the CLI
+# Logging in using the CLI

 The `swarm login` command allows you to authenticate with the <abbr title="command line interface">CLI</appr>.

-The command can be used either in an interactive way, where the credentials are entered interactively.
+The command can be used in an interactive way, where the credentials are entered interactively.
 Alternatively, credentials can be passed via the command line to enable non-interactive use.

 ## Notice on authenticated sessions